uber/react-vis/docs/xy-plot.md

 #### stackBy (optional)
 Type: `string`
 Stack the chart by the given attribute.
 If the attribute is `y`, the chart is stacked vertically; if the attribute is `x` then it's stacked horizontally.
+See the [Series](series.md) API reference for series level stack opt-in.

 ### style (optional)
 Type: `object`